Axiom Verge 2

 Axiom Verge 2 is a Metroidvania video game by American indie developer Thomas Happ Games.
 It is the sequel to Axiom Verge and was released on August 11, 2021, for Nintendo Switch, PlayStation 4 and Windows (exclusive to the Epic Games Store client).
 The game was later released on Steam and PlayStation 5 in August 2022.
+It was also ported to Xbox One in July 2023.

 The game follows Indra Chaudhari, a billionaire who receives a mysterious message telling her to go to Antarctica if she wishes to see her missing daughter again.
 It received generally favorable reviews from critics.

 Gameplay

 Just like its predecessor, Axiom Verge 2 is a side-scroller action-adventure game.
 The player controls Indra Chaudhari, a mysterious billionaire.
 The gameplay borrows elements from games from the 1980s and 1990s such as Metroid, Contra, Blaster Master, and Bionic Commando, among others.
 The game focuses on action and exploration, and features many items, enemies, and power-ups.
 Most of Indra's power-ups come in the form of "Arms", entities with various powers.
 Indra battles enemies either with weapons such as axes and boomerangs or by hacking them to alter their behaviors.
 Her attributes such as health and attack power can be upgraded freely using Apocalypse Flasks scattered around the map.
 Unusually for a Metroidvania, most bosses are optional and can be bypassed with no consequence to progression.

 Most of Axiom Verge 2 is set in the world of Kiengir, which is split into two parallel dimensions known as the "Overworld" and "Breach" respectively.
 The Overworld is larger and appears largely natural and akin to Earth, while the Breach appears more digital and can only be accessed by Indra in the form of an artificial drone.
 Indra is frequently required to move through the Breach to progress to its equivalent locations in the Overworld, and vice versa.